johnedquinn/systems-assignments/homework07/README.md

 1. Based on your experiments, what is the overall trend in terms of **time** and **space** as the number of items increases for the different **load factors**?
+	- As the load factor increases, the time increases and the space decreases.

     Are the results surprising to you?
 Explain why or why not.
+	- The results are not surprising to me because with a higher load factor, the buckets will contain more Entries, and therefore traversing through the linked lists should take longer.
+For space, it also is not susprising because with a higher load factor you don't need to create a larger array of buckets as often.
+Therefore, using the same number of Entries with  smaller number of buckets the size cuts down.

 2. There is no such thing as a **perfect data structure**.
 Compare this **hash table** to the **AVL tree** discussed in your data structures class.
 What are the advantages and disadvantages of both?
 If you had to use one as the underlying data structure for a **map**, which one would you choose and why?
+	- A hash table's advantages include: quick search time with hashing.
+A hash table's disadvantages include: collisions may occur (unless you use separate chaining)
+	- An AVL tree's advantages include: good search time because it is a balanced tree.
+An AVL tree's disadvantages include: insertion / deletion because the tree needs to reformat itself.

+	- As for which one I would choose, I'd say IT DEPENDS.
+If I wanted to search things in constant time I would use a hash table.
+If I wanted to view entries in order I would use an AVL tree.
+Though, I'd say hash tables are better in many aspects, and I would like to lean on hash tables.

     **Note**: If you are not currently in the data structures class, you can simply compare your **hash table** to any other **binary search tree** you